 Travel is a valuable way to explore culture and expand our horizons.
 We invite your criticism, thoughts, and ideas to improve our coverage.
-Use the form at the bottom of the page or send us a direct message on Instagram or Twitter @moonguides at any time.
+Send us a direct message on Instagram or Twitter @moonguides at any time.

 You can read our original commitment statement in support of Black Lives Matter and travelers of color here.